kimdoh/id_proto/week1_bashintro.md

 `contents.txt`

-`contents.txt` has been moved inside of container.

-`mv` can also be used to rename files.
+`contents.txt` has been moved inside of the container directory. `mv` can also be used to rename files.

 `mv container/contents.txt container/example.txt`